Below are many of the more than 170 five-hour 'weeks' of Exploring Music have been created since 2003.

 How do I select a program?Q

 First, find the “Program List” tab located near the top of the navigation page and hover your mouse on the tab.
 It will give you a dropdown of program selection displayed in the alphabetical order.
-Alternatively, you can click the tab.
-It will take you to the player page where you can listen to entire week’s show or chose a specific program.A
+Alternatively, you can click the tab "Listen to the Show", and you will be taken to the program list as well.A

 How do I use a player?Q